 After six weeks of everyday use, here’s my experience.

-The mouse is a fairly basic affair, plain black with a centre wheel and left, right and Windows buttons.
-It has a small footprint, measuring only 57x95mm (2.2×3.8″), although it rises a little higher than other mice I’ve used.
-For me this was a good thing, as my hand felt more comfortable with the extra height.
-Any smaller would have seemed cramped.
+The mouse is a fairly basic affair, plain black (it comes in a few other colors as well), with a center wheel and left, right, and Windows buttons.
+It’s small, at only 2.2×3.8″, although it rises a little higher than other mice I’ve used.
+For me this was a good thing, as my hand feels more comfortable with the extra height.
+Anything less would seem cramped.

 The symmetrical shape means it works equally well left or right-handed, and you’ll likely use it with your wrist resting gently on the desk.
 It’s small and light enough to drop into a pocket or laptop case without really noticing the difference.